 Colleagues: David Anderson, David Conrad, Larry Spielvogel, Richard Robben

-The original @StandardsUMich* standards advocacy enterprise submitted 20 comments on earlier drafts of ASHRAE 36P – all focused on lowering #TotalCostofOwnership.
+*The original University of Michigan standards advocacy enterprise was fairly active in marking up public comment releases, submitting comments on earlier drafts of ASHRAE 36P – all focused on lowering #TotalCostofOwnership.
 So did energy engineers from Iowa State University, University of California Berkeley and the University of California-Riverside.
 Some of them were accepted; many were not.
 Some rejections turned into acceptance out of negotiated agreement.
 Fair enough.
 That’s how the process works at its best.

 Linked below are videorecordings of three markup sessions.
 We are posting these because we want the leadership of the education facility industry to allocate professional time and travel to workpoint subject matter experts to contribute to ASHRAE leading practice discovery.
 We recommend that the leadership of the education facility industry send those experts to the ASHRAE technical committee conferences instead of midlevel administrative functionaries who have no technical expertise that contributes meaningfully to leading practice discovery discussions.